cbaines/leaflet-indoor/README.md

 ## License

-Leaflet Indoor is free software, and may be redistributed under the MIT-LICENSE.
+Leaflet Indoor is free software, and may be redistributed under the BSD 2-Clause License.